google/applied-machine-learning-intensive/acs/ac1/_sources/regression_and_line_of_best_fit/interpreting_slope.rst

 students.
 These same schools may also have other resources that contribute to increased graduation rates.

+.. mchoice:: slope_line_of_best_fit

    Question: Which of the following is the correct interpretation of the slope of the line of best fit?

    (Predicted Median Debt of Graduates) = 0.209 \* (Average Net Tuition) +
    19043

 1. For every dollar that median debt increases by, average net tuition increases by .209 dollars.